prody/ProDy/doc/tutorials/enm_analysis/anm.rst

    anm.calcModes()

 Note that by default 20 non-zero (or non-trivial) and 6 trivial modes are calculated.
 Trivial modes are not retained.
-To calculate different number of non-zero modes or to keep zero modes, try ``anm.calcModes(50, zeros=True)``.
+To calculate a different number of non-zero modes or to keep zero modes, try ``anm.calcModes(50, zeros=True)``.

 Normal modes data